 PONAGANSET CHAPTER OF THE NATIONAL HONOR SOCIETY

 The Ponaganset Chapter is a duly chartered chapter of the prestigious National Honor Society.
-At the end of the first semester, student information packets will be sent out to members of the junior and senior classes with a 4.0 weighted GPA or higher.
+At the end of the first semester, student information packets will be sent out to members of the junior and senior classes with a 4.0 weighted GPA or higher (for the class of 2026 and before) or a 4.1 weighted GPA or higher (for the class of 2027 and after).
 To be considered for membership in the Ponaganset Chapter, a candidate must return a fully completed student information packet that includes documentation of at least 30 hours of community service during their time in high school and at least 3 faculty endorsements or letters of recommendation.
+Service activities are those that are done for or on behalf of others, not including immediate family members, for which no compensation, monetary or otherwise, has been given.
 The due date and time of the student information packet is included on the packet and the letter sent to students.
 Additional correspondence from the adviser, updates, and additional information will be sent by email to the student’s official PHS email address.
 Candidates should check their school email regularly.

 Once the Faculty Council has made their decisions, letters will be sent out to all candidates regarding the membership decision.
 Any candidate who is offered membership must then contact the faculty adviser by the date and time indicated on their letter to accept membership.
+If the student does not contact the adviser by the date and time indicated, it will be assumed that they are declining membership.
 During their senior year, members of the Ponaganset Chapter must participate in a group community service project, determined by the adviser and members of the chapter, that benefits the school community.

 Once inducted, members are required to maintain the same standards (or higher) to maintain membership in the Ponaganset Chapter.
 If the student’s weighted GPA drops below the required threshold, if the student commits a serious disciplinary infraction (as determined by the school administration), if they have excessive unexcused absences or tardies, or if they fail to complete the required community service as part of the chapter, their membership may be revoked by a majority vote of the Faculty Council.